ejmr/LNVL/docs/Instructions.md

 --------------------

 Below are all of the instructions recognized by LNVL, listed alphabetically by name.
-There are also descriptions of the value and actors for each instruction where appropriate.
+Following the description of each instruction is a list of any required or optional arguments it may have.

 ### say ###